 Coccidia parasites are hidden productivity thieves

-Be particularly alert for signs of faecal staining or blood especially in calves aged one to five months old, and or on farms with historical issues of calves not thriving after weaning from meal.
+Be particularly alert for signs of straining or blood in the faeces, especially in calves aged one to five months old, and/or on farms with historical issues of calves not thriving after weaning from meal.